Data-Enabled Predictive Control with Predictive Adaptive Line-of-Sight Guidance for 3-D Path Following of Autonomous

 \section{Autonomous Underwater Vehicle}

-The AUV considered in this study is the REMUS 100, as implemented in Fossen's MSS toolbox~\citep{fossen2004mss}.
+The AUV considered in this study is the REMUS~100, as implemented in Fossen's MSS toolbox~\citep{fossen2004mss}.
 The model includes six degrees of freedom (6-DOF) dynamics with actuation provided by a three-bladed propeller, stern, and rudder fins, allowing control of surge, heave, and sway motions.
-The REMUS 100 is a representative small vehicle with a weight of approximately 31.9~kg, a length of 1.6~m, and a diameter of 0.19~m. \citep{fossen2021handbook} provides a detailed presentation of the mathematical models and theoretical concepts underlying longitudinal AUVs.
-In this paper, only the main relations relevant for control design are summarized, while the specific REMUS 100 parameters are obtained from the MSS toolbox~\citep{fossen2004mss}.
-Appendices~\ref{app:intro}–\ref{app:current} provide the explicit dynamic formulations and supplementary material supporting the subsequent derivations.
+The REMUS~100 is a representative small vehicle with a weight of approximately 31.9~kg, a length of 1.6~m, and a diameter of 0.19~m.
+The AUV dynamics follow the modeling framework of~\citep{fossen2021handbook}, with the specific REMUS~100 parameters obtained from the MSS toolbox~\citep{fossen2004mss}.
+The dominant relations are outlined in the following, while the corresponding hydrodynamic derivations are reproduced from~\citep{fossen2021handbook} in Appendices~\ref{app:intro}--\ref{app:ocean_current_model}.
+For the complete formulation, the reader is referred to the original handbook.